Mellanox/libvma/README.txt

 Default value is 0 (no limit)

 VMA_RING_DEV_MEM_TX
-VMA can use the on device memory to store the egress packet if it does not fit into the BF inline buffer.
+VMA can use the On Device Memory to store the egress packet if it does not fit into the BF inline buffer.
 This improves application egress latency by reducing PCI transactions.
-Using VMA_RING_DEV_MEM_TX, the user can set the amount of on device memory buffer allocated for each TX ring.
+Using VMA_RING_DEV_MEM_TX, the user can set the amount of On Device Memory buffer allocated for each TX ring.
-The total size of the on device memory is limited to 256k for a single port HCA and to 128k for dual port HCA.
+The total size of the On Device Memory is limited to 256k for a single port HCA and to 128k for dual port HCA.
 Default value is 0